koonergurjot/Maplewood-Employee-Compliance-Tracker/docs/CONFIGURATION.md

 ## Customizing Columns

-Mappings for spreadsheet columns are defined in `autoMapColumns.test.js`.
-Update the arrays to support additional formats.
+Mappings for spreadsheet columns are defined alongside the importer logic in `main.js` (see the `autoMapColumns` helper).
+Update that canonical mapping to support additional formats.

 ## Requirement Templates